What do Bald-Faced Hornets look like?

 Having a bald-faced hornet nest in, on, or near your home is considered to be very dangerous.
 Bald-faced hornets are an aggressive species of stinging insects and will not hesitate to sting to protect themselves or their colony from something or someone that they see as a threat.
 Not only is being stung by a bald-faced hornet extremely painful, but the venom from a sting can cause life-threatening allergic reactions in some people that will require immediate medical attention.

-Yes, Suburban can help to control and eliminate dangerous bald-faced hornets and their nests through our residential pest control services.
-Our Seasonal Pest Protection Plan provides you with many ways to help successfully control bald-faced hornets on your property including: customized service appointments, unlimited service calls, regularly scheduled preventative services, and inspections completed by our professionally trained and licensed technicians; and of course the peace of mind that all of our products are used with your children and pets in mind!
+Suburban can help to control and eliminate dangerous bald-faced hornets and their nests through our residential pest control services.
+Our Seasonal Pest Protection Plan provides you with many ways to help successfully control bald-faced hornets on your property like customized service appointments, regularly scheduled preventative services, and inspections by our professionally trained and licensed technicians.